facebook/fbthrift/thrift/doc/contributions/whisker.md

 ### Derived Evaluation Context

-Whisker renders `{{#let partial}}` blocks within a new evaluation context *derived* from the the call site.
+Whisker renders `{{#let partial}}` blocks within a new evaluation context *derived* from the call site.
 This context starts with an empty stack but retains access to the same global scope.

 ## Standalone Tags